Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 This can be useful if your app exposes checkout or theme extensions and those extensions need to access data from your app.

-**Note:** These requests will be cross-origin.
-So you must use the cross-origin helper returned from `shopify.authenticate.public`.
+**Note:** These requests are cross-origin, so you must use the cross-origin helper returned from `shopify.authenticate.public`.

 ## Session Storage